apify/apify-docs/content/academy/advanced_web_scraping/crawling/crawling-with-search-i.md

 ---
-title: Scraping paginated sites
+title: Crawling with search I
 description: Learn how to extract all of a website's listings even if they limit the number of results pages.
 See code examples for setting up your scraper.
-menuWeight: 1
+menuWeight: 3
 paths:
-- advanced-web-scraping/scraping-paginated-sites
+- advanced-web-scraping/crawling/crawling-with-search-i
 ---

-# Scraping websites with limited pagination
+# Scraping websites with search I

+In this lesson, we will start with a simpler example of scraping HTML based websites with limited pagination.

 Limited pagination is a common practice on e-commerce sites and is becoming more popular over time.
 It makes sense: a real user will never want to look through more than 200 pages of results – only bots love unlimited pagination.
 Fortunately, there are ways to overcome this limit while keeping our code clean and generic.